Schossi/ActionAdventureWeb/_pages/manual/other/extras.md

 The key needed to open the door has been replaced by the key from the hero demo so it shows up in the hero UI.

+In the door right in front that does not require a key a SHEATHEA message is sent on start which makes the hero put away its items.

 ## SoulsHero

 As the name indicates this is the inverse of the HeroSouls example.
 Here assets from the hero demo are used by the souls character.
 Once again changes made are detailed below